-In all my years doing law school admissions, nearly ten, I always appreciate getting a chance to respond to a question regarding “what courses should I take before law school?”
-It is a great question and it can often help guide a student through not only an undergraduate program, but also best prepare them for a successful law school academic experience as well.
+In over 10 years of working with law school admissions, I always appreciate getting a chance to respond to a question regarding, “what courses should I take before law school?”
+It is a great question and it can often help guide a student through an undergraduate program as well as greatly prepare them for a successful law school academic experience.

 If I could share one piece of advice with a college-bound student it would be the following — do not lose focus on your grades or your judgment in your freshman year of college and then have to spend the following three years trying to fix your freshman year grades and missteps.
 Keep focused on the reason you’re going to college — to learn, achieve good grades and create opportunities for your future.
 Even though you might be in college with no plans for professional or graduate school, I’ve seen so many students regret their choices when they change their mind and realize professional school is in their future.
 You can’t change the past!
 Don’t burn your bridges.

 The beauty of earning a professional law degree is knowing that as a candidate you can declare any major and you can take any classes that you would like to secure your undergraduate degree, a requirement to matriculate law school.

 What is most important in your undergraduate education is that you take classes that will prepare you for the rigors of law school and the challenge of a professional school curriculum.
 You will be challenged greatly and having a strong academic foundation is critical to success in law school.

 Take these types of classes before law school